openedx/open-edx-proposals/oeps/best-practices/oep-0019-bp-developer-documentation.rst

   * **Index**.
 In the future, we will invest time in a better automated indexing tool to aggregate and structure the documentation.
 For the time being, we will manually create and maintain documentation indices at:

-    * edx-developer-docs_ will include the landing page for developer documentation and be a container of orphaned and cross-repo developer documentation.
+    * The `developer section`_ will include the landing page for developer documentation and be a container of orphaned and cross-repo developer documentation.

-    * docs.edx.org_ will be the main landing page for *all* Open edX documentation, including a link to the developer documentation index listed above.
+    * docs.openedx.org_ will be the main landing page for *all* Open edX documentation, including a link to the developer documentation index listed above.

 * **Maintainable**.
 Writers, editors, and reviewers must be able to create and modify documentation without too much effort.